updee/updee/README.md

-# Hi there, I'm Updee! 👋
+# Hi there, I'm Abdiip! 👋

 ## About Me
-I'm Devoted to the Art of Programming: and passionate about I can create beautiful things by code.
+I'm Devoted to the Art of Programming and I can create beautiful things by code.
+I'm Head-Over-Heels for the Art of Programming, and I sprinkle digital glitter to create beautiful things by code!
+Nvrmind bcs I'm a Google Search Maestro in the world of coding.
 ## Skills

 - **Languages:** JavaScript, Python, Java